uc-cdis/gen3-qa/docs/testplans/study-viewer-HEAL/study-viewer-HEAL.md

     a. able to dictate which displayed properties are controlled-access and which are open-access so that authorized/non-authorized users have information based on their access.

-    b. open-access properties are visible to all the users and controlled-access properties would be visible to user with approved authorization for specific study.
+    b. open-access properties are visible to all the users on study-viewer. controlled-access properties will be displayed on the data exploration page.

-    c. controlled-access properties not necessarily be commons for all studies, but the core open access properties are common to all the studies.
+    c. controlled-access properties can or cannot be common across all the studies.
+The "core" set of open access properties are similar for all the studies.

-##User Flow
+## User Flow

 1. Researcher/Developer visits HEAL platform.
 2. Logs in Google user account.